lilianweng/lil-log/_posts/2018-08-12-from-autoencoder-to-beta-vae.md

 *Fig. 2.
 Illustration of denoising autoencoder model architecture.*

 This design is motivated by the fact that humans can easily recognize an object or a scene even the view is partially occluded or corrupted.
-To “repair” the partially destroyed input, the denoising autoencoder has to discover and capture relationship between dimensions of input in order to infer missing pieces.
+To "repair" the partially destroyed input, the denoising autoencoder has to discover and capture relationship between dimensions of input in order to infer missing pieces.

 For high dimensional input with high redundancy, like images, the model is likely to depend on evidence gathered from a combination of many input dimensions to recover the denoised version (sounds like the [attention]({{ site.baseurl }}{% post_url 2018-06-24-attention-attention %}) mechanism, right?) rather than to overfit one dimension.
 This builds up a good foundation for learning *robust* latent representation.